tbedford/quix-monitor/README.md

 ## Use in Emacs

-Quite simple to use in Emacs so you can monitor your deplyments while getting some work done.
+Quite simple to use in Emacs so you can monitor your deployments while getting some work done.

 In emacs launch an ANSI term with `M-x ansi-term RET bash` (or Zsh if you want).